Friend: Trump Tower fire victim was art dealer

 Friend: Man who died in Trump Tower fire was respected art dealer

-The Trump Tower resident who died after the high rise caught fire Saturday was a well-respected art dealer and accomplished musician, but had recent health and financial setbacks, according to a childhood friend and court records.
+The resident of Trump Tower who died after a fire broke out in the high-rise Saturday spent years as a well-respected art dealer and accomplished musician, but also dealt with health and financial setbacks, according to a childhood friend and court records.

-Todd Brassner, who lived on the 50th floor of President Donald Trump’s signature Manhattan high-rise, died at Mount Sinai St. Luke’s Hospital Saturday night a short time after being transported there in critical condition, officials said.
+Todd Brassner, 67, who lived on the 50th floor of President Donald Trump’s signature Manhattan building, died at Mount Sinai St. Luke’s Hospital Saturday night a short time after being transported there in critical condition, officials said.

 “The cause of the fire is still under investigation,” FDNY spokesman James Long said Sunday.

+Long said the FDNY first learned about the fire through an alarm linked to the building’s heating, ventilation and air conditioning system.

-The smell of smoke remained heavy in the air along Fifth Avenue near Trump Tower Sunday morning.
+The smell of smoke remained heavy in the air along Fifth Avenue near the Trump Tower Sunday.
 The building’s public atrium — where Trump announced his White House run — remained closed.
 East 56th Street was closed between Fifth and Madison avenues while firefighters and crews removed glass and other materials from the building damaged by the fire.

+The 58-floor building, located amid some of Manhattan’s most expensive real estate, includes Trump’s longtime primary residence.
+Trump, whose company completed construction on the building in 1983, still lives in a 10,000-square foot apartment on the top three floors of the building when he returns to the city from Washington.
+The Trump Organization has offices in the tower, too.
+The president was in Washington at the time of the fire.

-Brassner was a known dealer in the city’s art scene.
-He is mentioned numerous times in pop-art icon Andy Warhol’s posthumous autobiography, “The Andy Warhol Diaries,” published in 1989.
+Brassner, a well-known dealer in the city’s art scene, is mentioned numerous times in pop-art icon Andy Warhol’s posthumous autobiography, “The Andy Warhol Diaries,” published in 1989.
 But longtime friend Betsy Broadman said Brassner was a brilliant figure in the art world in his own right.

 Broadman, who grew up with Brassner in Westchester, said he developed a love and appreciation of art, music and literature from his parents.
 “He picked up a lot from his dad,” she said.
 “They were a very close-knit family.”